-5.4.3.
-Measuring the axial frequency
+1.5.3 Measuring the Axial Frequency

-In addition to \bar{f}c and $\bar{\nu}a$, measuring g/2 requires a determination of the axial frequency $\bar{\nu}z$ (Eq.
-(5.11)).
+In addition to f_c and $\bar{\nu}a$, measuring g/2 requires a determination of the axial frequency $\bar{\nu}z$ (Eq.
+1.19).
 To keep the relative uncertainty in g/2 from $\bar{\nu}z$ below 0.1 ppt, we must know $\bar{\nu}z$ to better than 50 ppb (10 Hz).
 This is easily accomplished.
 We routinely measure $\bar{\nu}z$ when determining the cyclotron and spin states.
-However, the large self-excited oscillation amplitude in the slightly anharmonic axial potential typically results in a

-10 ppb shift, compared to the $\bar{\nu}z$ for the thermally-excited amplitude during the cyclotron and anomaly pulses.
+However, the large self-excited oscillation amplitude in the slightly anharmonic axial potential typically results in a 10 ppb shift, compared to the $\bar{\nu}{7}$ for the thermally-excited amplitude during the cyclotron and anomaly pulses.
 We cannot directly measure the axial frequency under the pulse conditions because the amplifiers are off.
-We come close when measuring $\bar{\nu}z$ with the amplifiers on and all axial drives off.
-This thermal axial resonance appears as a dip on the amplifier noise resonance [32], and we use it as our measurement.
+We come close when measuring $\bar{\nu}7$ with the amplifiers on and all axial drives off.
+This thermal axial resonance appears as a dip on the amplifier noise resonance [50], and we use it as our measurement.
 The difference in $\bar{\nu}z$ with the amplifiers on and off is negligible.
 A second shift comes from the interaction between the axial motion and the amplifier, which both damps the motion and shifts $\bar{\nu}z$.
 The maximum shift of $\bar{\nu}z$ is 1/4 of the damping rate, which at \approx 1 ppb is negligible at our current precision.
-A third shift of $\bar{\nu}z$ comes from the anomaly drive, which induces both a frequency-pulling from the off-resonant axial force and a Paul-trap shift from the change in effective trapping potential [36]; based on extrapolation from measured shifts at higher powers, we estimate these shifts combine to -1 ppb at the highest anomaly power used for the measurement-too small to affect g/2.
+A third shift of $\bar{\nu}{z}$ comes from the anomaly drive, which induces both a frequency-pulling from the off-resonant axial force and a Paul-trap shift from the change in effective trapping potential [54]; based on extrapolation from measured shifts at higher powers, we estimate these shifts combine to 1 ppb at the highest anomaly power used for the measurement-too small to affect g/2.

-5.4.4.
-Frequencies from lineshapes
+1.5.4 Frequencies from Lineshapes

-The cyclotron frequency \bar{f}c and anomaly frequency $\bar{\nu}a$ (Fig. 5.2) must be determined from their respective quantum jump spectroscopy lineshapes (Fig. 5.7).
+The cyclotron frequency $\bar{f_c}$ and anomaly frequency $\bar{\nu}a$ (Fig. 1.6) must be determined from their respective quantum jump spectroscopy lineshapes (Fig. 1.11).
 The observed lineshapes are much broader than the natural linewidth that arises because the excited cyclotron state decays by the cavity-inhibited spontaneous emission of synchrotron radiation.
 The shape arises because the electron experiences a magnetic field that varies during the course of a measurement.
 Variations arise because of the electron's thermal axial motion within the magnetic bottle gradient, for example.
 Other possible variations could arise because the magnetic field for the Penning trap fluctuates in time, or because of a distribution of magnetron orbit sizes for the quantum jump trials.

 Once the slow drift of the magnetic field (p.
-178) has been removed, there is no reason for the electron to sample a different distribution of magnetic field values while the anomaly frequency is being measured compared to when the trap-modified cyclotron frequency is being measured.
-Each resonance shape converts the distribution of sampled magnetic field values into the corresponding distribution of frequency values.
+24) has been removed, there is no reason for the electron to sample a different distribution of magnetic field values while the anomaly frequency is being measured compared to when the trap-modified cyclotron frequency is being measured.
+Each resonance shape converts the distribution of sampled magnetic fields values into the corresponding distribution of frequency values.
 Dividing the quantum jump lineshapes into frequency bins, we obtain average cyclotron and anomaly frequencies by weighting the frequency of each bin by the number of quantum jumps in the bin, and use these average frequencies in Eq.
-(5.11).
+1.19.